 - Craft supplies like permanent markers, modeling cement, and spray adhesives

 When VOCs enter into the air, they can transform into a gas or vapor form.
 But there is one particularly concerning attribute of volatile organic compounds.
 They don’t leave your environment once you stop using products that contain them.

 VOCs include a variety of different chemicals that can negatively impact your health.
 And there are some potential short- and long-term health risks associated.

 Risks include headaches, chest congestion, breathing difficulties, and sore throat.
 Some also experience fatigue, nausea, loss of coordination, and eye irritation.
 Plus, VOCs put family members with lung sensitivities at a greater risk of serious health issues.

 Different VOCs will cause different health problems indoors.
 But their effects don’t stop there.
-VOCs that are found outside are .
+VOCs that are found outside are dangerous to the atmosphere.
 When these VOCs interact with nitrogen oxides, it results in ozone pollution.

 What Levels of VOCs Are Considered Dangerous?